-special resolution: A decision reached by a majority of at least 75 per cent. of votes cast.
-Shareholders must be given at least 21 days' notice of any special resolution.

-special rights: These are the rights of a particular class of shares as distinct from rights which apply to all shares generally.
+special resolution: A decision reached by a majority of at least 75 per cent. of votes cast. special rights: These are the rights of a particular class of shares as distinct from rights which apply to all shares generally.
 Typical examples of special rights are: where the shares rank; their rights to sharing in income and assets; and voting rights.